Hero City of Ukraine: Bucha

 The Battle of Bucha began on February 27, 2022, with Russian Ground Forces units entering the city.
-The town was retaken by Ukrainian forces on March 31 also after another month-long battle.
-Following that evidence of mass graves dug in the town soon revealed the fact that during the battle, there were Russian Ground Forces-involved war crimes against the town's population and personnel of the Armed Forces, known as the Bucha massacre, perpetrated by personnel of RGF units stationed there as well as by paramilitaries.
+The town was retaken by Ukrainian forces on March 31 after another month-long battle.
+Following Russian withdrawal, evidence of mass graves dug in the town revealed that during the battle, war crimes were perpetrated against the town's population, as well as Ukrainian soldiers.
+Known as the Bucha massacre, it was perpetrated by personnel within RGF units stationed within the city as well as associated paramilitaries.
 The revelations of the murders of the town's residents during the brief Russian occupation of the town by RGF servicemen before its liberation by the Armed Forces of Ukraine shocked the international community.